Why ETFs Are One of the Easiest Ways to Start Investing

 ETFs provide tax efficiency

 Before ETFs proliferated, many investors relied on mutual funds and often faced surprise tax bills near year-end.
-When investors redeem shares, the fund manager may need to sell underlying securities to raise cash.
+When investors redeem shares, the fund manager might need to sell underlying securities to raise cash.
 If those securities have appreciated, the sale creates capital gains.

 By law, mutual funds must distribute those realized gains to shareholders.
 This means you can receive a taxable capital gains distribution even if you never sold your fund shares.